vritivasoya/vritivasoya/README.md

 - 👋 Hi, I’m @Payal Vasoya
-- 👀 I’m interested in Python, Django, Data Visualization
+- 👀 I’m interested in Python, Data Visualization
 - 🌱 I’m currently learning Data Science In UWE
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me payalvasoya34@gmail.com